urbit/docs/learn/hoon/hoon-tutorial/ford.md

 (time-to-id now)
 ```

-produces: `"c.314d"` (or something similar depending on when you run it)
+produces: `"c.314d"` (or something similar depending on when you run it).

-You can import multiple libraries with a single `/+` rune by separating them
+You can import multiple libraries with a single `/+` rune by separating them with commas.
-with commas.

 Replace the code in `gen/faslus.hoon` with the following: